Vince Lia

-Vince Lia (born 18 March 1985) is an Australian professional football (soccer) player who plays for Essendon Royals in the National Premier Leagues Victoria 3.
+Vince Lia (born 18 March 1985) is an Australian professional football (soccer) player who plays for Essendon Royals in VPL 2.

 Born in Shepparton, Lia played youth football in Victoria before making his senior debut with South Melbourne in the National Soccer League.
 He spent one season with Fawkner-Whittlesea Blues in 2005 before joining Melbourne Victory in 2005 to play in the newly formed A-League.
 Lia next spent a decade at Wellington Phoenix, making over 200 appearances for the club in all competitions.
 He returned to Australia in 2017, signing with Adelaide United.
 He had a brief spell at Perth Glory in 2020.

 Lia represented Australia numerous times at youth level, including at the 2003 FIFA U-20 World Cup and 2005 FIFA U-20 World Cup.

 Club career

 Melbourne Victory

 Lia spent the early stages of his professional career in the NSL at South Melbourne.
 He then moved on to Melbourne Victory where he spent two years as a fringe player, albeit winning a championship.